theupdateframework/specification/tuf-spec.md

 the timestamp metadata file.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

+  * **3.1**. **Check against timestamp metadata.** The hashes and version
+  * number
-  * **3.1**. **Check against timestamp metadata.** The hashes and version number of the new snapshot metadata file MUST match the hashes and version number listed in timestamp metadata.
-If hashes and version do not match, discard the new snapshot metadata and report the failure.
+  of the new snapshot metadata file MUST match the hashes and version number listed in timestamp metadata.
+If hashes and version do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.

   * **3.2**. **Check signatures.** The new snapshot metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.
-If the new snapshot metadata file is not signed as required, discard it and report the signature failure.
+If the new snapshot metadata file is not signed as required, discard it, abort the update cycle, and report the signature failure.

   * **3.3**. **Check for a rollback attack.**